Andrew-S-Rosen/xtb_ase/docs/user_guide/basics.md

 - `energy`: The total energy of the system in units of eV.
 This can be accessed directly via `atoms.get_potential_energy()`.
 - `forces`: The forces on the atoms in units of eV/Å. This can be accessed directly via `atoms.get_forces()`.
+- `final_atoms`: The final `Atoms` object after an internal relaxation, if relevant.
 - `attributes`: A dictionary containing all the parsed [cclib attributes](https://cclib.github.io/data_dev.html).
 The units are those specified by cclib.

 ## A Relaxation